feel-co/ndg/ndg/README.md

           Footer text for the documentation
   -j, --module-options <MODULE_OPTIONS>
-          Path to a JSON file containing module options in the same format expected by nixos-render-docs --options-depth <OPTIONS_TOC_DEPTH>
+          Path to a JSON file containing module options in the same format expected by nixos-render-docs --manpage-urls <MANPAGE_URLS>
-          Depth of parent categories in options section in the sidebar --manpage-urls <MANPAGE_URLS>
           Path to manpage URL mappings JSON file
   -S, --generate-search